rodionovd/shortcuts/README.md

 ## Installation

-I'm working on adding shortcuts to Homebrew so it can be installed without a hassle ([#4](https://github.com/rodionovd/shortcuts/issues/4)); until then you need to open the Xcode project and build the utility yourself, then copy it into /usr/local/bin or any other suitable location.
+I'm working on adding shortcuts to Homebrew so it can be installed without a hassle ([#4](https://github.com/rodionovd/shortcuts/issues/4)); until then you need to either [download a pre-built binary](https://github.com/rodionovd/shortcuts/releases) or open the Xcode project and build the utility yourself, then copy it into /usr/local/bin or any other suitable location.

 ## Usage